 *Please note that e-mail is not a secure method of communication.
 I recommend waiting to speak with me over the phone or in person if you would like to share anything confidential.

 Insurance & Fees

-I am currently accepting Blue Cross Blue Shield health insurance.
-For prospective clients who do not have BCBS, please check with your health insurance provider to see if you have any out-of-network benefits.
-If you do have out-of-network benefits, I can provide the required paperwork in order for you to be reimbursed for out of pocket session fees.
+I am currently accepting Blue Cross Blue Shield and Tufts Health Insurance (commercial plans only), as well as “out of network” insurance plans.
+For prospective clients who do not have BCBS or Tufts, please check with your health insurance provider to see if you have any out-of-network benefits.
+If you DO have out-of-network benefits, I can provide the required paperwork in order for you to be reimbursed for out of pocket session fees.
 When you call your insurance provider to ask if you have out-of-network benefits, please also ask the following questions: